SSH brute-force telemetry

 About the geolocation

-Every dot on the map is one source IP placed at the city its IP database thinks it lives in.
-Geolocation, for all the confident maps it lets you draw, is best-effort by nature — it is stitched together from public registry assignments, BGP announcements, ASN ownership, and a fair amount of educated guessing.
-The geo data on this page comes from ipinfo.io, which I have found to be the least-wrong aggregator of those signals among the ones I have tried.
+Every dot is one source IP, placed at the city its IP database thinks it lives in.
+Geolocation is best-effort.
+It's stitched from registry data, BGP announcements, ASN ownership, and educated guessing.
+The data here comes from ipinfo.io — the least wrong of the aggregators I've tried.

-Things ipinfo.io cannot reliably tell anyone (and neither can anyone else):
+What ipinfo.io can't tell you (and neither can anyone else):

-• whether a human running the attack is anywhere near where the packets come from — usually they are not;
+• whether the human running the attack is anywhere near where the packets come from.
+Usually not.

-• whether the IP belongs to a person, a botnet-recruited home router, a hosted cloud instance, or a VPN exit — on the map they all look the same;
+• whether the IP is a person, a compromised home router, a cloud instance, or a VPN exit — on the map they all look the same.

-• whether the resolution is correct down to the city — many IPs fall back to a country centroid, which is why some maps show a suspicious pile of activity in the geographic middle of Russia or the United States.
+• whether the city pin is correct.
+A lot of IPs fall back to a country centroid — that's why so many maps pile activity dead-center in Russia or the US.

 Reported upstream

-Every source IP that hits the honeypot is reported to AbuseIPDB — the public blacklist that hosters, mail servers, and bored sysadmins consult before deciding whether an incoming connection is worth answering.
-The more independent contributors flag the same IP, the faster a newly compromised box gets noticed and quietly de-routed from polite networks.
-If you run a server and have logs full of similar noise, it is worth contributing too — the feed is only as fresh as the people feeding it.
+Every source IP gets reported to AbuseIPDB — the public blacklist hosters and sysadmins check before deciding whether a connection is worth answering.
+The more independent contributors flag the same IP, the faster a compromised box gets de-routed from polite networks.
+If you run a server with logs full of similar noise, contribute.
+The feed is only as good as the people feeding it.

 AbuseIPDB Contributor Badge